jbutcher21/aiclass/README.md

 - Note: web-based approaches lack local linter execution and may struggle with complex multi-file schemas

 Step 4: Map your schema through to code
-   - Upload your schema and type go.
+   - Provide your schema to the AI assistant and start the mapping process.
    - Collaborate with the assistant to analyze your schema, agree on mappings, produce example JSON/JSONL, and generate a transformer script to emit Senzing JSONL.
    - By the end of this step you should have code.
 Download it, run it to map your data, and then verify the output with the JSON analyzer in `tools` (`tools/sz_json_analyzer.py`).